Retirement can be some of the most enjoyable years of your life.

 Work at a Golf Course

-This option is appealing specifically to those with an interest in the game.
-Golf courses tend to be low-stress places, and there are many jobs available which are suitable for seniors, including working as a starter or marshal, or working in the pro shop.
+Golf courses tend to be low-stress places, and there are many jobs available which are suitable for seniors, including working at the pro shop.

 Ride Share Driver